KCaverly/archer/README.md

 #### Quality of Life
 - [ ] Dynamic layouts for smaller screens
+  - [ ] Panics are occuring on smaller screens
 - [ ] Better formatting for code
 - [x] Manage for missing api keys early